- Like

 - Copy Link

 From 1980 to 1992, the Ortega Hot Springs were leased to an entrepreneur who reopened the site as a public spa.
 The Hot Springs were back in business with redwood hot tubs and a swimming pool in the same space as the demolished old pools.
-For about ten years, the spa was active, then the owner Russ Kiessig called it quits and returned to managing Sycamore Mineral Springs Resort near Avila Beach.
+For about twelve years, the spa was active.
+Still, entrepreneur Russ Kiessig called it quits and moved to the California Central Coast to manage Sycamore Mineral Springs Resort near Avila Beach.

-As you can see from these images, there is not too much left of the hot springs.
+Today, there is not too much left of the hot springs.
 There used to be three small pools in this area, each hotter than the next; the center is filled with rocks, and the two outer pools are nearly filled in.
 One small pool has been cleared up and is suitable for a one-person soak.
+The area is fenced off, with remnants of old tubs and pools still visible, though overgrown and minimally maintained.

 Ortega Highway Road Trip